- 630 Aderhold Hall

 Critical studies in education, which is housed in the Department of Educational Theory and Practice, applies humanities and social science perspectives to the theory and practice of education in order to understand the complex interrelationships between education and culture, and schooling and society.

 These degrees offer an emphasis from the PhD in Educational Theory and Practice Program:

 The Early Childhood Education Program helps prepare teachers of grades Pre-K through 5 for diverse and inclusive educational settings, learning how to produce educational knowledge and apply it to benefit children, families, and communities.

 The Middle School Education Program is a leader in the field of middle school reform and is one of the oldest middle school-specific teacher certification programs in the nation.

 The Social Studies Education Program invites future teachers who are interested in making a positive difference in the world.
 Social studies education cultivates the ways in which students conceive of their own place in history, position in the economy, their effect in civic spaces, and their notions of belonging.

-These degrees offer an emphasis from the Social Studies Education Program:
+These degrees offer an emphasis from the EdS in Social Studies Education Program:

 Students in the Department of Educational Theory and Practice are future teachers, administrators, researchers and community workers.
 Students participate in a wide range of coursework in preparation for, or continuation of, their careers.
 Faculty sponsored study abroad projects around the globe are available for students.